rudisimo/creeper/README.md

 ## Installation

 The recommended way to install Creeper is through [Composer][2].
-Once you have Composer, run the `php composer.phar install` command to install it:
+Once you have Composer, run the `php composer.phar install` command to install it.

 ## License